timhagn/gatsby-background-image/CONTRIBUTING.md

 and clone your fork of it.
 For textual changes (typos, documentation, addition) just write them and read below about creating a PR.

+From `v0.6.0` on `gatsby-background-image` is a monorepo managed with [`lerna`](https://lerna.js.org/), so this manual will slowly be updated accordingly!

-To change or add some code execute either `yarn` or `npm install` in your cloned forks folder first, to get yourself up and running for development.
+To change or add some code execute `yarn bootstrap` in your cloned forks folder first, to get yourself up and running for development.
+A quick `yarn test` tells you if everything is working.

+**`yarn link` doesn't work with `lerna` at the moment, I'm gonna update this soon!**
 To ease debugging, I'd recommend cloning [gbitest](https://github.com/timhagn/gbitest), or use your own project.
-But be sure to run `yarn link` or `npm link` in `gatsby-background-image`'s folder so you are then able to change back to your project's or `gbitest`'s folder and execute `yarn link gatsby-background-image` or `npm link gatsby-background-image` accordingly.
+But be sure to run `yarn link` or `npm link` in `gatsby-background-image`'s folder so you are then able to change back to your project's or `gbitest`'s folder and execute `yarn link gatsby-background-image` accordingly.

-As Gatsby compiles your project with each change thanks to hot reloading, you rather might want to change the line `import BackgroundImage from 'gatsby-background-image'` to `import BackgroundImage from 'gatsby-background-image/src'` in your component, to prevent a "double-babelification" and this way some warnings when using `gatsby-background-image`'s `yarn watch` or `npm run watch` scripts in the background.
+As Gatsby compiles your project with each change thanks to hot reloading, you rather might want to change the line `import BackgroundImage from 'gatsby-background-image'` to `import BackgroundImage from 'gatsby-background-image/src'` in your component, to prevent a "double-babelification" and this way some warnings when using `gatsby-background-image`'s `yarn watch` scripts in the background.

 *But now you are good to go and make some changes!*
 (Afterwards, to finalize them before you push em, you may want to run